pg_repack -- Reorganize tables in PostgreSQL databases with minimal locks

 -C, --exclude-extension

-don't repack tables which belong to specific extension --error-on-invalid-index don't repack when invalid index is found --switch-threshold switch tables when that many tuples are left to catchup
+don't repack tables which belong to specific extension --error-on-invalid-index don't repack when invalid index is found --apply-count number of tuples to apply in one trasaction during replay --switch-threshold switch tables when that many tuples are left to catchup

 Connection options: